Deadline for applications

 The selected artist will receive:

-- A travel allowance from Finland to Maastricht
+- A travel allowance from Finland to Canada

-- A production allowance of 2000 euros in total
+- A stipend of 5100 euros in total incl. accomodation

 As an International Incubators in Fine Arts project grantee, the selected artist commits to share his/her processes in the form of a blog or another open digital platform during the residency and talk about the opportunity to fine art students at the Academy of Fine Arts in events agreed upon in advance.
 The shared material can be used in the final report from the residency period.